It4innovations/ruth/README.md

   ]
   ```
 #### Stuck detection
+Parameter `stuck-detection` defines the number of round-frequency-s long rounds with no vehicles movement
-Simulator detects if the simulation is stuck and stops it.
-The detection is based on all vehicles being in the same position for a certain amount of time and no temporary max speeds are to be updated.
-It can be turned off by using "--disable-stuck-detection" flag.
+that have to pass before the simulation is terminated.
+The detection is based on all vehicles being in the same position for the whole time no temporary max speeds are to be updated.
+If the parameter is **set to 0**, the detection is **disabled**.